Haende_mit_ISO

 Step 2:

-The data then becomes useful once it has been centrally collated.
-This takes place on our SMIGHT IQ IoT platform, which has been developed in-house and is also used by us to monitor your devices and keep them up to date.
+The data only becomes usable when it is bundled centrally.
+This is done on our in-house developed IoT platform SMIGHT IQ, which we also use to monitor your devices and keep them up to date.

 Step 3: